SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/add-tile.md

 # Add tile / edit layout in dashboard

+If you do not find the tile you need among the set of pre-defined tiles in SuperOffice Dashboard, you can always create your own.

-Watch this video or the steps below to learn how to create your own dashboard tile (video length – 7:20):
+Watch this video or follow the steps below to learn how to create your own dashboard tile (video length – 7:20):

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://youtu.be/zoAuq0IK_6k]

-To add a tile to a dashboard:
+## Steps

 1. Open the **Dashboard** screen.